mugahed94/Hotel-Management-System/README.md

 # Hotel Management System
 Term project of software engineering course, 3rd year computer engineering, Ain-Shams University.

+below is the SRS document of the system.

 ## Introduction
 During this era of time hotels have increased in complexity due to the wider combination of guests and the wider varaity of services provided.